SpaceX-CK/Vue-form/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This Form Demo developing with Vue 3 in Vite and Tailwind CSS.

 ## Recommended IDE Setup